DataMedSci/yagit/docs/source/data_representation.rst

 Coordinate system
 -----------------

-DICOM and MetaImage use patient (anatomical) coordinate system that is relative to the patient.
+DICOM and MetaImage use patient (also known as anatomical) coordinate system that is relative to the patient.
 If patient orientation on the couch is changed, then the patient coordinate system is rotated accordingly.
-Other coordinate systems used in radiotherapy are the couch (fixed, room) coordinate system and the beam (gantry) coordinate system.
+Other coordinate systems used in radiotherapy are the couch (also known as fixed or room) coordinate system and the beam (also known as gantry) coordinate system.

 .. figure:: _static/images/coordinate_system.svg
    :alt: DICOM LPS coordinate system